 This post may contain affiliate links.

-Quick.
-This recipe takes 3-minutes to prepare, and then it chills in the fridge until you’re ready to eat it.
+• Quick.
+This recipe takes 3-minutes to prepare.
+That’s it!
+Then it chills in the fridge until you’re ready to eat it.
 It’s the perfect breakfast for people who don’t have time for breakfast.

-3 ingredients.
-You’ll only need milk, chia seeds, and protein powder for this one.
+• 3 ingredients.
+You’ll only need milk, chia seeds, and protein powder.

 Chia pudding in a glass jar, topped with berries and granola